-An "eligible whistleblower" who may make a protected disclosure under the Australian whistleblower laws is anyone who is or has been in respect of an Australian Woolworths Group company:
+An "eligible whistleblower" making a protected disclosure under the Australian whistleblower laws is anyone who is or has been in respect of an Australian Woolworths Group company:

-- a. an officer; - b. an employee;
+- a. an officer; - b. an employee; - c. an individual who supplies goods or services, and employees of suppliers (whether paid or unpaid); - d. an individual who is an associate of the company; - e. either: - in relation to the Corporations Act, a spouse or relative, dependent, or dependent of a spouse of any of the above individuals; or

-- c. an individual who supplies goods or services, and employees of suppliers (whether paid or unpaid); - d. an individual who is an associate of the company; - e. either: - in relation to the Corporations Act, a spouse or relative, dependent, or dependent of a spouse of any of the above individuals; or - in relation to the Tax Act, a spouse, child, dependent, or spouse of a dependent, of any of the above individuals.
+- in relation to the Tax Act, a spouse, child, dependent, or spouse of a dependent, of any of the above individuals. - 2.
+You must make the disclosure to someone authorised to receive a protected disclosure